 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

 Crowder County Park is 33 acres of landscaped grounds and hardwood forests located in Apex, 6.6 miles away from downtown Cary, NC.
-It offers a variety of recreational and educational opportunities.
-The park features boardwalk, playground, trails, amphitheatre, and picnic shelters.
-Visitors can also get canoe and rowboat rentals which is accessible at Big Lake in the park.
+The Total length of the trail is 0.9 miles.
+The elevation gain of the trail is 49 feet.
+The trail is loop type.
+The time taken to complete the total trial is 18 minutes.
+The trail is generally considered an easy trail route.
+The trail offers a variety of recreational and educational opportunities.
+The park features a boardwalk, playground, trails, amphitheater, and picnic shelters.
+Visitors can also get canoe and rowboat rentals which are accessible at Big Lake in the park.
 Kids can enjoy all the fun, creative musical instruments to play on.
 Crowder County Park has lots of options for different ages.
+Dogs are allowed on the trail but must be leashed in some areas.

 Specialty: